Real-Life Caregiver Stories Can Help Others Who Are Struggling

 • Donna Thomson, from The Caregivers’ Living Room, talks about spending the day with her mom and checking in on her disabled son, Nicholas.

-• Even though Donna has two people in her life needing significant care, the pace of her story shows her ability to live in the moment and enjoy both her mom and Nicholas just as they are.
+• Even though Donna has two people in her life who need significant care, the pace of her story shows her ability to live in the moment and enjoy her mom and Nicholas just as they are.

-Which types of caregiver would benefit from this story?
+Which types of caregivers would benefit from this story?

 • All types of caregivers can identify with being pulled in multiple directions.